rsksmart/RSKIPs/IPs/RSKIP207.md

 This RSKIP protects the RSK network from the expiration of the time-lock.
 If the time-lock expired without a real emergency event affecting the Powpeg devices, then the signatories of the emergency multisig will have full access to the pegged funds, bypassing the security of the Powpeg.

-It this RSKIP is not adopted, but the emergency multisignature is activated, it is still possible for users to extend the time-locks by performing several low-value peg-out operations until all UTXOs are consumed and recycled.
+If this RSKIP is not adopted, but the emergency multisignature is activated, it is still possible for users to extend the time-locks by performing several low-value peg-out operations until all UTXOs are consumed and recycled.
 While the community can force the refresh of UTXOs, the blockchain should not rely on this human-dependent behavior.

 # **Copyright**